38 Italian Sayings that Italians Really Use

 I, for example, am very unlucky at both. 💔

-The literal translation of occhio non vede, cuore non duole is “eye doesn’t see, heat doesn’t hurt.”
+The literal translation of occhio non vede, cuore non duole is “eye doesn’t see, heart doesn’t hurt.”

 What this saying implies is that what you don’t see with your own eyes won’t hurt you.
 It’s used when talking about love delusions.